Strata DDM

 fn gt (a : Int, b : Int) : BoolType => @[prec(15)] a " > " b;

-By itself, these dialects do not define a new language.
-To define a language, one needs to extends a builtin Command category with new commands.
+By themselves, these dialects do not define a new language.
+To define a language, one needs to extend the builtin Command category with new commands.
 This is done with the following dialect that introduces commands for assertions and defining functions:

 dialect AssertLang;